EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/16_production/README.md

    Without B3 you get `200 OK` and `Content-Type: text/html` — the fallback served
-   the app in place of a JavaScript file, and the browser reports `Uncaught SyntaxError: Unexpected token '<'`.
-This is the same catch-all rewrite you just wrote into `netlify.toml`, so **the trap is not nginx-specific**: it is a property of "rewrite everything to index.html".
+   the app in place of a JavaScript file, and the browser reports `Uncaught SyntaxError: Unexpected token '<'`. `netlify.toml` has the same catch-all rewrite — and the same `/assets/*` escape — because **the trap is not nginx-specific**: it is a property of "rewrite everything to index.html".
 5. Get `npm run verify:serving` to exit 0, then do the manual test anyway: open
    <http://localhost:8080/invoices> and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd>.
 6. *(Bonus)* B4 — the security headers.
 The script reports them but never fails on